Skip to Content

 The Edgar Thomas Plant of the United States Steel Corporation in Braddock

-(CNN) — Vice President Kamala Harris plans to say that US Steel should remain domestically owned during a campaign stop in Pittsburgh on Monday, a campaign official said, lending her voice to a dispute over prospective Japanese ownership of the iconic American brand.
+(CNN) — Vice President Kamala Harris said Monday that US Steel should remain domestically owned, saying during a campaign stop in Pittsburgh that it is “vital for our nation to maintain strong American steel companies.”

-It would be the first time Harris has waded specifically into the proposed sale of US Steel to Nippon Steel, Japan’s biggest steelmaker.
+Harris’ comments marked the first time she lent her voice to the dispute over the proposed sale of US Steel to Nippon Steel, Japan’s biggest steelmaker.

-The White House has previously opposed the controversial deal, with President Joe Biden saying it is “important that we maintain strong American steel companies powered by American steel workers.”
-Biden outlined his position during an event in Pittsburgh, nicknamed “Steel City,” where he visited the headquarters of the United Steelworkers and called for higher tariffs to protect American manufacturing.
+The White House has previously opposed the controversial deal, with Biden saying it is “important that we maintain strong American steel companies powered by American steel workers.”
+Biden outlined his position during a March event in Pittsburgh, nicknamed “Steel City,” where he visited the headquarters of the United Steelworkers and called for higher tariffs to protect American manufacturing.

 One week prior, when Biden hosted Japanese Prime Minister Fumio Kishida for a state visit, Kishida was asked by a reporter whether he saw US politics influencing the $14 billion takeover bid.
 Kishida said, “Japan believes that appropriate procedures based on law is being implemented by the US government” to evaluate the deal.